Screenshot

-A screenshot (also known as screen capture or screen grab) is a digital image that shows the contents of a computer display.
-A screenshot is created by the operating system or software running on the device powering the display.
+A screenshot (also known as screen capture or screen grab) is an analog or digital image that shows the contents of a computer display.
+A screenshot is created by a (film) camera shooting the screen or the operating system or software running on the device powering the display.

-Additionally, screenshots can be captured by an external camera, using photography to capture contents on the screen.
+The separate process of taking still frames, images from video or film, is sometimes called still screenshots, screen captures or screen grabs.

 Screenshot techniques

 Digital techniques

 The first screenshots were created with the first interactive computers around 1960.
 Through the 1980s, computer operating systems did not universally have built-in functionality for capturing screenshots.
 Sometimes text-only screens could be dumped to a text file, but the result would only capture the content of the screen, not the appearance, nor were graphics screens preservable this way.
 Some systems had a BSAVE command that could be used to capture the area of memory where screen data was stored, but this required access to a BASIC prompt.
 Systems with composite video output could be connected to a VCR, and entire screencasts preserved this way.

 Most screenshots are raster images, but some vector-based GUI environments like Cairo are capable of generating vector screenshots.